sparkbox/standard/code-style/rails/README.md

 ## Services

-We use these services with our Rails projects.
+We often use these services with our Rails projects.

 * [CircleCI](https://circleci.com/) for continuous integration
 * [Rollbar](https://rollbar.com/) for exception reporting